 NN Leven uses cash flow models and best estimate assumptions to determine the BEL under Solvency II.
-Premiums, benefits, expenses and other relevant cash flows are projected for the policy term - subject to contract boundaries - and discounted at the currency specific risk-free interest rate term structure to allow for financial risk with currency specific Credit Risk Adjustments ('CRA') and a Volatility Adjustment ('VOLA').
+Premiums, benefits, expenses and other relevant cash flows are projected for the policy term - subject to contract boundaries - and discounted at the currency specific risk-free interest rate term structure, including the Ultimate Forward Rate ('UFR'), to allow for financial risk with the currency specific Credit Risk Adjustments ('CRA') and a Volatility Adjustment ('VOLA').
 This is the full-cash flow approach and is typical for traditional business.
 For unit-linked business, NN Leven mainly uses a method where margins are projected(expenses and charges) as investment risks are borne by the policyholder.
 Cash flows are either projected on a per policy basis or individual policies are grouped into representative model points.